aman003malhotra/DBNotes/Notes.md

     - recovery to the most recent successfu/commit after a CPU failure
     - recovery to the most recent successfu/backup after a disk failure
     - recovery to the most recent successfu/commit after a data disk failure

+### Database Storage
+- Databases typically store large amounts of data that must persist over long periods of time, and hence the data is often referred to as persistent data.
+- Parts of this data are accessed and processed repeatedly during the storage period.
+- This contrasts with the notion of transient data, which persists for only a limited time during program execution.
+- The data stored on disk is organized as files of records.
+Each record is a collection of data values that can be interpreted as facts about tables, their columns, and their relationships.
+- Records should be stored on disk in a manner that makes it possible to locate them efficiently when they are needed.

+### NoSQL Databases
+- NoSQL systems are also sometimes called Not only SQL to emphasize the fact that they may support SQL-Iike query languages.
+- The data structures used by NoSQL databases are different from those used by default in relational databases which makes some operations faster in NoSQL.

+#### Key Value Database
+- The key-value pair storage databases generally store data as a hash table where each key is unique.
+The value can be of any type (JSON, BLOB(Binary Large Object), strings, etc).
+This type of pattern is usually used in shopping websites or e- commerce applications.

+    - ADVANTAGES - Can handle large amounts of data and heavy load, Easy retrieval of data by keys.
+    - DISADVANTAGES - Complex queries may attempt to involve multiple key-value pairs which may delay performance.

+#### Column Store Databases
+- Rather than storing data in relational tuples, the data is stored in individual cells which are further grouped into columns.
+Column-oriented databases work only on columns.

+- They store large amounts of data into columns together.
+Format and titles of the columns can diverge from one row to other.
+Every column is treated separately.
+But still, each individual column may contain multiple other columns like traditional databases

+- Aggreagate functions can be easily performed.

+#### Graph Databases
+- Graphs are basically structures that depict connections between two or more objects in some data.
+The objects or entities are called nodes and are joined together by relationships called Edges.
+Each edge has a unique identifier.
+Each node serves as a point of contact for the graph.